Offroadcode/Umbraco-Bulk-Edit/README.md

     grunt watch
     grunt watch --target="D:\inetpub\mysite"

+**IMPORTANT!:** In order to build the DLLs required by this project, you will need the MSBuild executable on your system.
+The easiest way to do this is to install [Visual Studio](https://www.visualstudio.com/), which will install MSbuild as well.

 If you want to build the package file (into a pkg folder), use:

     grunt umbraco